 FIXED the default, specifies that the temperature setpoint is constant all hours.

-VARIABLE specifies that the condensing temperature setpoint varies according to the hourly drybulb temperature, plus a fixed differential; the differential being specified by temperature.
+VARIABLE specifies that the condensing temperature setpoint varies according to the hourly drybulb temperature, plus a fixed differential; the differential being specified by COND-SETPT-DT.
+AMBIENT specifies that the condenser fans are staged according to the hourly drybulb temperature.
 The fraction of the condenser that is active is defined by the curve